Shiba Inu in an Apartment

 Can a Shiba Inu live in an apartment?
 With adequate daily exercise, Shiba Inus can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu has specific care needs shaped by its genetics and build.
 We cover the essential details in the sections that follow.

 Space Requirements